 Because mattress pads sit upon a mattress and of extra material, they truly are not always the best choice for anyone suffering from allergies.
 If you cannot live without a mattress pad, make sure to clean it weekly either by shaking it out or vacuuming it.
 Leaving it out in the sun can also help air it out and kill off any lingering dust mites, but you may also expose it to outside allergens by doing so.

-Learn more about Are Your Bedsheets Dirty?
+You may want to read: Are Your Bedsheets Dirty?
 How Often Should You Wash Them?

 Pillows, like your mattress, can be a variable hot bed of dust mites, and so it’s especially important to keep them well washed and even double encased to keep this away from your face as you sleep.
 Plus what your pillow is stuffed with can also cause symptoms, such as down feathers, which may be the culprit themselves due to the dirt that may be left on them after washing.
 Non-allergenic feather pillow do exist through if they are a preferred choice.